Ivanlaguna511/OOP-Logistics-Network/README.md

 </div>

 > **ABOUT THIS PROJECT:**
 > This repository contains the complete implementation of an Object-Oriented Programming (OOP) system.
 It simulates a complex logistics and parcel delivery network for a fictional company called *AmazingCo*.
+It was made as the second practice of the subject OOP, first quarter of the second year.
 >
 > The codebase enforces strict **SOLID principles**, extensive use of **Polymorphism**, and maintains a flawless **100% Test Coverage** ensuring zero dead code and high fault tolerance.